-We have also completed initial animal studies of a next-generation, fully implantable C-Pulse System, powered by a wireless, external battery unit, with the power driver and cuff implanted in the patient's body.
-A fully implantable system would eliminate the need for wires to breach the patient's skin, reducing the risk of infection and increasing the patient's comfort.
-These studies have shown an increase to the animal's heart function.
-While we continue to focus on commercializing our current C-Pulse System, we believe development of a next-generation, fully implantable C-Pulse System would benefit our business and prospects.
+We have completed initial animal studies of a next generation C-Pulse system, featuring a fully implantable Pump and Cuff, which would eliminate the need for a percutaneous driveline, thus reducing the risk of infection and increasing the patient's comfort.
+While we continue to assess the commercial application of our current C-Pulse System, we believe development of a next-generation, fully implantable system would benefit our business and prospects.